Tagged "internet"

 Visit to CERN

 I am currently in Switzerland on a business trip.
 In between work, I managed to get some time over the Swiss national holiday to visit the CERN.
 CERN is world famous for the invention of WWW and of course most recently, the almost certainty that the Higgs Boson (aka.
 “The God Particle”) - the particle that gives energy mass - exists.
-The CERN tour is completely free and highly recommended.
-I visited the Atlas experiment with a colleague (who just so happened to have a Phd.

 All About Platforms